Date: May 15, 2017.

 The main goals of the round table are to identify common objectives, new technologies and innovative ideas that are of particular interest for the participating stakeholders, bridge the views between academia and industry, promote networking and facilitate eventual collaborations.

-This roundtable will be a day-long event and will be organized around approximately six main 20-minute talks, which are expected to provide the motto for six 40-minute discussion sessions, during which the audience is invited to present their own ideas, challenge the speakers’ views and propose ways forward, in particular for the growth of the technological field in discussion.
-A final 1-hour “wrap-up” discussion leading to take-home messages and recommendations may also take place.
-The event will be followed by an informal networking cocktail or similar.
+It will be a day-long event and will be organized around five roundtable sessions, each one addressing a major industry issue.
+The audience is invited to present their own ideas, challenge the speakers’ views and propose ways forward, in particular for the growth of the technological field in discussion.